iodigital-com/io-technology/data/blog/finite-state-machines-in-javascript.md

 Usually this is the moment I get a coffee to start figuring out what the business logic is in this function.
 As the codebase grows, more state transitions are added, leading to a convoluted and error-prone `updateOrderStatus` function.
 The lack of structure and clear separation between states and transitions make it challenging to maintain, debug, and extend the code.

-By using a Finite State Machine, we can significantly improve the code's clarity and maintainability.
+By using an FSM, we can significantly improve the code's clarity and maintainability.
 Let's see how the same order status functionality can be implemented with an FSM:

 ```jsx
 const states = {